hapijs/hapi/Readme.md

 If a different error format than the default JSON response is required, the server `errors.format` option can be assigned a function to generate a different error response.
 The function signature is _'function (result, callback)'_ where:
 - _'result'_ - is the **hapi** error object returned by the route handler, and
-- _'callback'_ - is the callback function called with the new result object or string.
+- _'callback'_ - is a callback function called with the formatted response.
+The callback function signature is _'function (code, payload, contentType)'_.

 For example:
 ```javascript